Bethesda Softworks

 Wolfenstein key stats

-The Wolfenstein series has sold over 5.24 million copies.
+The Wolfenstein sales reached over 5.24 million copies.

 (Source: VG Chartz, VG Insights)